-All of us have an important role to play to ensure that public confidence remains strong, so that together we can fulfill our mission to provide underinsured people living with life-threatening, chronic, and rare diseases access to critical treatment through financial assistance, education, and advocacy.
+All of us have an important role to ensure that public confidence remains strong.
+Together, we can fulfill our mission to provide underinsured people living with life-threatening, chronic, and rare diseases access to critical treatment through financial assistance, education, and advocacy.